alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 - apply more detailed filters
 - choose how the data is visualised, such as in tables or charts

-## Using Explore

-Select **Explore** from the left-hand menu.
+Each custom analysis you create in the Explore section is called an "exploration".

 The Explore landing page displays:

 - existing explorations you've created
-- explorations shared with you by other users
+- explorations shared by other users

 Explorations are private by default unless you choose to share them.
 You cannot break anything by creating or editing an exploration.
-Creating or editing one does not change your GA4 data, and it does not affect the standard reports used by others.
+Creating or editing one does not change your GA4 data, nor affect the standard reports used by others.

 ### Creating a new exploration